TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

 In this example, we first load files using several of the methods explained above (using sys_file UIDs, collection UIDs, and folders).
-Then we use the TEXT cObject as renderObj to output the file size of all files that were found::
+Then we use the :ref:`TEXT <cobj-text>` cObject as renderObj to output the file size of all files that were found::

    page.10 = FILES